-Carbon project developers, carbon service providers, agricultural industry groups and NRM bodies to have clear and aligned messaging around the benefits of carbon farming.
+Carbon project developers, carbon service providers, agricultural industry groups, NRM bodies and regional communities to have clear and aligned messaging around the benefits of carbon farming.

 Farmers, landholders and traditional owners are unsure who they should trust to provide advice about projects on their land.
 Aligning the messaging from different sectors and organisations, translating into easily digestible language, and sharing knowledge in the context of other landholder priorities will help build trust within the sector.